“I do great with my healthy eating plan,” my patient Erika told me, “until a new season of Love Island comes out”.

-It’s best to set a healthy bedtime routine and follow it every night.
+How to break the habit: It’s best to set a healthy bedtime routine and follow it every night.
 Yes, even on weekends!
 Set up a comfortable sleep environment, leave electronics outside the bedroom, and avoid overscheduling your evenings so you have time to wind down and relax before bed.

 9. Piling your plate too full

 A serving of spaghetti is two ounces.
 Most boxes contain seven servings, so if you’re preparing half a box just for yourself, you are eating more than three servings at once!

 Measuring food obsessively isn’t necessary but knowing what a true serving looks like is important.
 Half of your plate should be filled with vegetables, most of which you can eat in any quantity you want without worrying.
 Remember that food sensitivities can also cause strong food cravings as well.

 How to break the habit: To control portions, try eating from smaller plates or bowls.
 Knowing how many servings a recipe makes is also important.
 If you’re cooking for two, but the recipe serves four, plate your meals in the kitchen and pack the leftovers away immediately.

 10. Considering dessert a required course at dinner